brunodifranco/project-star-jeans-data-engineering/README.md

 *The in-depth Python code explanation is available in [this](https://github.com/brunodifranco/project-outleto-clustering/blob/main/notebooks/outleto.ipynb) Jupyter Notebook.*

 # 1. **Star Jeans and Business Problem**
 <p align="justify"> Michael, Franklin and Trevor, after several successful businesses, are starting new a company called Star Jeans.
 For now, their plan is to enter the USA fashion market through an E-commerce.
-The initial idea is to sell one product for a specific audience, which is male jeans.
+The initial idea is to sell one product for a specific audience, which is <b>male jeans</b>.
 Their goal is to keep prices low and slowly increase them, as they get new clients.
 However, this market already has strong competitors, such as H&M for instance.
 In addition to that, the three businessmen aren't familiar with this segment in particular.
-Therefore, in order to better understand how this market works they hired a Data Science/Engineering freelancer, to gather information regarding H&M. They want to know the following information on H&M male jeans: </p>
+Therefore, in order to better understand how this market works they hired a Data Science/Engineering freelancer, to gather information regarding H&M. They want to know the following information about H&M male jeans: </p>

 - Product Name
 - Product Type